BACK to knowledge centre

 • Suck your tongue up to the roof of your mouth, concentrate on the sensation of suction between the tongue and the hard palate.

-These are two examples of activities that can rewire the feedback signals over time.
+These are just some examples of activities that can rewire the feedback signals over time.

 If you suspect that you may have reflux, this may or may not be the cause of your throat symptoms.
-There are many ways to manage the symptoms.
+There are many ways to manage and understand the symptoms.

-• Review of medication (there are some medications that may affect your digestion and result in reflux symptoms – do check with your doctor if you are on regular medication)
+• Review of medication - there are some medications that may affect your digestion and result in reflux symptoms – do check this with your doctor if you are on regular medication.

-• Diet & dietary habits (there may be certain foods which aggravate your digestion; these could be spicy, or acidic, or another specific irritant for you.
-You can systematically eliminate certain foods or drink from your diet and see if you notice a difference)
+• Diet & dietary habits - there may be certain foods which aggravate your digestion; these could be spicy, or acidic, or another specific irritant for you.
+You can systematically eliminate certain foods or drink from your diet and see if you notice a difference.
+It is also advisable to leave 2-3 hours between eating and sleeping.

-• Wearing looser clothing, treatment of obesity (increased pressure on the abdominal region can exacerbate the symptoms of reflux)
+• Wearing looser clothing and/or weight loss - increased pressure on the abdominal region can exacerbate the symptoms of reflux.

 You may be prescribed PPIs (Proton Pump Inhibitors) and/or Alginates.
-These may or may not relieve the symptoms.
-Do monitor your responses to medication and review it frequently.
+These may or may not relieve the symptoms and PPIs do have other side effects.
+Monitor your responses to medication and review it frequently.

 Why does stress or anxiety contribute to these physical changes?